bramkuijper/python_course/README.md

 - Better introductory exercises on `bool`s and data types
 - Remove `__file__` variable and replace by proper file path.
 The `__file__` path gives problems in Spyder when running execute cells
 - Indexing errors in the matplotlib slides when talking about grid objects
+- Introduce `with... as...` statement already in flow control lecture slides